oap-project/oap-mllib/README.md

 ### PySpark Support

-As PySpark-based applications call their Scala couterparts, they shall be supported out-of-box.
+As PySpark-based applications call their Scala counterparts, they shall be supported out-of-box.
 Examples can be found in the [Examples](#examples) section.

 ## Building